 This post contains affiliate links.
 To read my full disclosure policy, please click here.

-And even more recently, I used Rustoleum’s spray chalk paint, Chalked, on some thrift store baskets that I used as above-the-bed art in my master bedroom.
+More recently, I used Rustoleum Chalked Spray Paint on some thrift store baskets that I used as above-the-bed art in my bedroom.
+These had a lot of detailing that would have been difficult to cover with paint and a paint brush.

-So now that you’ve seen what I used chalky finish spray paint on, let me give you my totally unbiased review of the products.
+Now that you’ve seen what I used spray chalk paint on, let me give you my totally unbiased review of the products.
 (Why is it unbiased, you ask?
 Well, I simply mean that this post has not been sponsored in any way, shape or form by Krylon, Rustoleum, or any other entity.
 It’s just me sharing my totally honest thoughts.)

 Chalk Spray Paint Coverage

-Like regular chalky finish paint, chalky finish spray paint has excellent coverage.
-I used two coats of the product on each of the items I was refinishing, which is what I would have done for a solid finish with regular chalky finish paint.
+Like regular chalky finish paint, spray chalk paint has excellent coverage.
+I used two coats of the product on each of the items I refinished, which is what I would have done for a solid finish with regular chalk paint.

-There is definitely an odor to chalky finish spray paint, unlike most regular chalky finish paints.
-You definitely would want to use the product outside or in a well-ventilated area.
+There is definitely an odor to chalky finish spray paint, unlike most regular chalk paints.
+You would be wise to use the product outside or in a well-ventilated area, and of course, while wearing a mask.

-To me, chalky finish spray paint seems like the PERFECT paint for smaller pieces that you want a super smooth and solid finish on, or those with intricate details.
-I would not try to refinish a large dresser with chalky finish spray paint, just because you would have to buy so many cans of it, which would get really expensive!
+I would not refinish a large dresser with chalky finish spray paint because you would have to buy so many cans of it.
+That would get really expensive!
 But smaller furniture projects like chairs or stools are definitely doable!

-If you have a larger project in mind, you would love the HomeRight Super Finish Max Sprayer, which lets you spray any chalk paint you want.
-I have this product and used it to spray paint my radiators, among other things!
+If you have a larger project in mind, you would love the HomeRight Super Finish Max Sprayer, which lets you spray paint any “regular” chalk paint you want.
+I have this paint sprayer and used it to spray paint radiators and kitchen cabinets, among other things!

 I actually thought applying chalky finish spray paint was easier than regular spray paint.
-As I mentioned above, I am not the best spray painter.
-But something about chalky finish spray paint seemed easier to use.
 It did not run as easily as regular spray paint, and I got a much more even finish with it than I do with regular spray paint.
-Thank goodness!
-(Unfortunately I did still end up with spray painted nose hairs.
-Note to self: buy a face mask.
-Stat.)

-I have purchased Rustoleum Chalked spray paint at Target, and Krylon Chalky Finish Spray Paint at Michaels.
+I have purchased Rustoleum Chalked spray paint at Target and ACE Hardware, and Krylon Chalky Finish Spray Paint at Michaels and Hobby Lobby.
 Both brands are also available online at Amazon.

-Both Krylon and Rustoleum also have spray wax products for finishing your chalky paint projects!
-If you’re wondering how those spray waxes work, you can read that review RIGHT HERE!
+Both Krylon and Rustoleum also have spray wax products for sealing and protecting your projects.
+If interested in learning more about that, you can read my review of spray wax for chalk paint.

-Have you tried chalky finish spray paint?
+Have you tried spray chalk paint?
 If so, leave me a note and tell me about your experience with it!